exvorn/Cisco-Packet-Tracer-Arch-Linux-Installer/README.md

-# Cisco Packet Tracer Arch Installer
+# Cisco Packet Tracer Arch Linux Installer

 This script provides a simple and reliable way to install Cisco Packet Tracer on Arch Linux and its derivatives using the official `.deb` package provided by Cisco.
 It automates the extraction, dependency installation, and integration steps required to get Packet Tracer up and running as a native application with a desktop entry.